yahya-cloud/daalchini_assignment_1/README.md

 ## About The Project

--E-Commerce website built on React, application state is been managed by React context, MUI V5 for layout and styling components and react-router for rounting.
+E-Commerce webapp built on React, application state is been managed by React context, MUI V5 for layout and styling components and react-router for rounting.

 ---